openoms/lightning-node-management/watchtower.md

 * insert the lines on the end of the file:
   ```
   [Watchtower]
-  watchtower.listen=0.0.0.0:8735
+  watchtower.listen=0.0.0.0:9911
   watchtower.active=1
   ```
     * The IP address `0.0.0.0` is used to accept connections from everywhere
-    * the port 8735 is chosen arbitrarily - can be any other unused port
+    * the port 9911 is the default setting, but can be set to any other unused port

 * allow the port through the firewall:
-` # ufw allow 8735`
+` # ufw allow 9911`
 ` # ufw enable`

 * restart lnd

   `# systemctl restart lnd`

-* forward the port 8735 on the router
+* forward the port 9911 on the router

 * Check in the log if the service is working: